Latest GOP Effort To Replace Obamacare Could End Health Care For Millions

 There's no official government analysis of the plan.
 The Congressional Budget Office hasn't completed one yet.

 But many experts say the bill would have an impact similar to earlier Republican proposals for repealing the Affordable Care Act.
-Cassidy-Graham would eliminate coverage for many low-income people who gained insurance through the Medicaid expansion and it could gut protections for people with existing medical conditions because states would be encouraged to seek waivers from the federal government's rules on what must be covered.
+Cassidy-Graham would eliminate coverage for many low-income people who gained insurance through the Medicaid expansion and could gut protections for people with existing medical conditions because states would be encouraged to seek waivers from the federal government's rules on what must be covered.

 Those cuts to Medicaid were one of the main reasons that some Republican senators refused to vote for a similar bill last time around.

 The left-leaning Center on Budget and Policy Priorities says in its own analysis that Cassidy-Graham would lead to 32 million people losing coverage over 10 years.
-It would cut federal funding for health care by more than $400 billion over ten years, the groups says.
+It would cut federal funding for health care by more than $400 billion over 10 years, the groups says.

 And the liberal Center for American Progress says premiums for people with pre-existing conditions could rise by thousands of dollars because states could let insurers charge that population more.